 EXO introduces travel destinations in Korea as the newly appointed Korea Tourism Honorary Ambassador of 2018.
-The members starring in these promotional videos present interesting experiences for tourists in 6 distinct themes: history & culture, Korean daily life, trends, adventure, healing, and Korean wave.
+The members starring in these promotional videos present interesting experiences for tourists in 5 distinct themes: history & culture, Korean daily life, trends, adventure, and healing.
 The videos begin with a question from each member of EXO stating, “Have you ever, in Korea?” and are followed by scenes of EXO participating in various attractions based on each theme.
 Let’s go on a journey with EXO to the special travel destination themes!

 Among many tourists in Korea, finding the most Korean experience is highly anticipated.
 There are many places that can fulfill that need, from palace tours to hanok (traditional Korean house) village tours, as well as DMZ tours where you can get close to the remnants from the Korean War, and so on.
 What is your most highly anticipated aspect of Korea?
 Let’s go on a journey in search of what you would like to see in Korea’s history and culture.